 Pearline looked at me and shook her head and that’s when I knew that mama was dead.

 I shook Drusus gently by the shoulder to wake him up.
 When I told him what had happened, he, of course, had to see for himself.
 He went over to the bed and put his ear to mama’s chest.
 Hearing nothing but silence, he then held a mirror to her nose.
-He looked at the mirror and threw it down on the bed like a little boy with a toy gun that no longer works.
+He looked at the mirror and threw it down on the bed like a child with a toy that no longer works.

 “What should we do?”
 I asked.

 “I don’t want to go another mile farther from home,” Adele said.

 “We’d better call somebody and tell them what happened,” Pearline said.